RenanMeirelles/zero-pollution-bsic/README.md

 | ------ | ------ |
 | **MVP** | Connect with MetaMask / Register as a Citizen / Register as a Checkpoint / Find Checkpoints / Check-out ZOPO Bag / heck-in ZOPO Bag / Wheigh Plastic / Mint ZOPO Tokens |
 | **MMP**| Register as an Endpoint / Register as a Volunteer / Use ZOPO Tokens / Ecosystem Analytics |

-## PROTOTYPES - CHECK IF IS NEEDED HERE!!!
-LINK THE PROTOTYPES, SUCH AS FIGMA OR SCREENSHOTS.

 ## Product Deliverables
 | Deliverables | Link |